-Requires TOEFL scores: Students from a non-English-speaking country need to submit TOEFL scores.
+- TOEFL score requirements: Students from a non-English-speaking country need to submit TOEFL scores.
 A minimum total score of 90 is required for all Internet-based tests; a minimum total score of 577 is required for all written tests.
 The TOEFL exam must be taken within the past two years, and the official test scores must be mailed directly from the testing site to the Kettering College Admissions Office 3737 Southern Blvd., Kettering, Ohio 45429.

 Commencement of the clinical portion of the program is contingent upon successful clearance of the background check.
 Offenses involving the conviction of or pleading guilty to crimes based upon the Ohio Revised Code 2151.86, reflecting Senate Bill 38 Disqualifiers constitute an automatic ban to acceptance.
 Please refer to the specific program of study for further details.